clartaq/cwiki/resources/private/md/Technical_Notes.md

 But Markdown cannot handle some use cases that are very common, like producing tables.
 As a result, lots of "extensions" have developed over the years to help fill some of those needs.

-Also, Markdown syntax as originally laid down by [John Gruber](https://en.wikipedia.org/wiki/John_Gruber) is ambiguous so various implementations have diverged causing users to sometimes be surprised when the same document produces different results in different programs.
+Also, Markdown syntax as initially laid down by [John Gruber](https://en.wikipedia.org/wiki/John_Gruber) is ambiguous, so various implementations have diverged causing users sometimes to be surprised when the same document produces different results in different programs.

 Developers, including myself, have been forced to improvise.
 To get what I want most -- simple formatting, multi-line code listings, and math formatting -- I've put together yet another Frankenstein version of Markdown that includes those things.
 So, starting with basic Markdown, I've added: